feulertovar/lava/README.md

 # lava
-Java/Swing based content management App
+Java/Swing based clinent management App

 This app is built using the Java Swing Framework.
-Its the beginnings of a content management Application.
+Its the beginnings of a client management Application.